This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If you’re on the fence about raw kale or are afraid of its bitterness, this baby kale recipe you want to start with.
 Not only is baby kale easier to handle, the special massaging technique I’m going to share with you will address any lingering concern you might have about kale’s natural bitterness.

 Some people skip massaging baby kale, because the immature leaves are already softer and more tender than mature kale leaves.

 You can skip it if you like, but I find that massaging makes this baby kale salad even better.

 How To Make Baby Kale Salad with Avocado

 While this kale avocado salad with lemon parmesan dressing seems like a fancy meal, it actually comes together in just 5 minutes.
 It’s so easy that you can prepare it at the last minute, which makes it a great recipe to have handy.

+- Place the baby kale leaves into a large bowl.
 Since baby kale already comes in individual leaves, there’s no chopping required.
 Just throw it in a bowl and set it to the side to make your lemon vinaigrette dressing.

 Make it fresh